Types of enterprise

 When do you start an enterprise?

-• When you accept and execute contracts or intend to do so.
+- When you accept and execute contracts or intend to do so.

 Every entrepreneur operates within a type of enterprise.
-If you do not make a choice, the law will treat you as a sole trader.
+If you do not make a choice, you will be considered by law as a sole proprietorship for liability purposes. - If you receive a project subsidy

 Project subsidies are almost always only given to legal forms with a legal entity.
 This means that as a private person (the legal term is ‘natural person’), you are not financially liable, but you are not authorised to take decisions on your own either.
 You apply for a grant, travel or study allowance if you are a natural person.